aimee0317/Fast_Food_Marketing_Campaign_Analysis/README.md

 # Fast Food Marketing Campaign Analysis
-Fast Food Marketing Campaign Analysis using A/B testing and data visualization in Tableau
+Fast Food Marketing Campaign Analysis using A/B testing and data visualization in Looker